For more information contact:

 Institutional Information Systems and Services

-Institutional systems and services are defined as the infrastructure, processes, procedures, and capabilities that allow the University devices to manage, collect, store, transmit, process, and share information in pursuit of its mission and business objectives.
+Institutional systems and services are defined as the infrastructure, processes, procedures, and capabilities that allow WSU devices to manage, collect, store, transmit, process, and share information in pursuit of its mission and business objectives.

 Mobile Device Management (MDM)

-Mobile device management (MDM) is software that allows agency support staff to manage a “sandbox” or container on a mobile device where state data and applications can be added, deleted, or monitored.
+Mobile device management (MDM) is software that allows agency support staff to manage a “sandbox” or container on a mobile device where institutional data and applications can be added, deleted, or monitored.
 Additional functions may include issuance, inventory tracking, and policy enforcement on the device.
+(See also BPPM 87.10 and 87.11.)

 The acronym “NIST” stands for National Institute of Standards and Technology.